-If you're just starting year 10 or year 11, you're probably wondering what to expect.
+If you're just starting Year 10 or Year 11, you're probably wondering what to expect.
 What will the workload be like?
 When should you start your revision?
-How many hours of cold, hard slog are you going to need to put into your homework?
+And how many hours of cold, hard slog are you going to need to put into your homework?

-Well, if you're going to ask anyone, we reckon the GCSE students who have just picked up their results from this summer's exams are a good place to start.
+Well, if you're going to ask anyone, we reckon the GCSE students who have just picked up their results are a good place to start.

-As you know already, our GCSE forum is full of them.
+As you know already, our GCSEs forum is full of them.
 Here's what they have to say on bossing your GCSEs.

 Make all of the notes that you need as you learn everything.
 Trust me, you don't want to be making notes two days before the exams.